-It is not something you think about every day, women having less water than men and therefore being more susceptible to alcoholism, but hey… that’s why you read our articles.
+It is not something you think about every day, women having less water than men and therefore being more susceptible to female alcoholism, but hey… that’s why you read our articles.

 3. Doctors are less likely to suggest treatment to women than to men.

 Although no tangible evidence could be found to support this claim directly, there is underlying proof.
 It comes in the form of a research-based article published last year in The Independent.
 From the article: “Medical professionals take longer to address women’s pain, and do less to address it when they eventually do, even when they have the same symptoms as men.”
 Logic tells us then that doctors are less likely to offer/suggest treatment to women than to men.

 Also, again according to Vonnie Nealon, (linked above), women “are less likely to discuss their alcohol use with their physicians; and often, medical professionals fail to routinely ask women about their alcohol intake.”
 So, it is a two-way street.
 Doctors are less likely to suggest treatment for substance abuse to women, but women are also less likely to discuss their substance abuse with doctors.

 It’s this circle of silence that is contributing to the rise in female alcoholism.